Axway-API-Builder-Ext/api-builder-extras/plugin-fn-foreach/README.md

 	},
 ```

+> This node is experimental and uses unsupported hacks.

 Save this as `/flows/WhateverYouWant.json`.
 Then open the flow in the Flow Editor: [http://localhost:8080/console/project/flows/WhateverYouWant/edit](http://localhost:8080/console/project/flows/WhateverYouWant/edit).

 In the example, the flow will execute 3 times - the array had 3 elements. `$.name` will be the `Tom` on the first, `Dick` on the second, and `Harry` on the third.

 The return value of the flow is the value stored in `$.response`.

 ## Flow